react-storefront-foundation/react-storefront-foundation.github.io/v8.18.3/guides/amp.md

 ## Two-way data binding

 AMP and React have fundamentally different patterns for managing state.
 React allows you to respond to events with javascript and update state using the update function returned by the `useState` hook.
-AMP uses a more declarative approach with [amp-bind](https://amp.dev/documentation/components/amp-bind/) that resembles to-way data-binding.
+AMP uses a more declarative approach with [amp-bind](https://amp.dev/documentation/components/amp-bind/) that resembles two-way data-binding.
 In order to create a common approach to state management that works in both react and amp, `react-storefront-amp` provides two-way databinding via a `DataBindingProvider` component and the `bind` prop.

 Here's a simple example from `pages/p/[productId].js` that shows how the quantity selector updates the page state in both AMP and React using the same code: